ivpk/uapi/draft/openapi/docs.md

   <span class="green">service</span>

-All other components are optional and depend on the level of access being addressed, such as
+All other components are optional and depend on the level of access being addressed, such as:

   <span class="green">dataset</span>